xergio/dencode/README.md

 Simpler than the mechanism of a spoon.

-Local testing: `php -S localhost:8000`
+Local testing: `php -S localhost:8000 -t app/public`

 Docker run: `docker-compose up`